pengzhanbo/vite-plugin-mock-dev-server/README.md

    */
   method: ['GET', 'POST'],
   /**
-   * 是否启用当前 mock请求
+   * enable/disable the current mock request
    *
-   * 在实际场景中，我们一般只需要某几个mock接口生效，
-   * 而不是所以mock接口都启用。
-   * 对当前不需要mock的接口，可设置为 false
+   * we typically only need a few mock interfaces to work.
+   * set `false` to disable current mock
    *
    * @default true
    */
   enable: true,
   /**
-   * 设置接口响应延迟， 单位：ms
+   * response delay， unit：ms
    *
    * @default 0
    */
   delay: 1000,
   /**
-   * 响应状态码
+   * response status
    *
    * @default 200
    */
   status: 200,
   /**
-   * 响应状态文本
+   * response status text
    */
   statusText: 'OK',
   /**
-   * 请求验证器，通过验证器则返回 mock数据，否则不是用当前mock。
-   * 这对于一些场景中，某个接口需要通过不同的入参来返回不同的数据，
-   * 验证器可以很好的解决这一类问题，将同个 url 分为多个 mock配置，
-   * 根据 验证器来判断哪个mock配置生效。
+   * Request a validator, through which the mock data
+   * is returned, otherwise not the current mock.
+   * In some scenarios where an interface needs to
+   * return different data through different inputs,
+   * the validator can solve this kind of problem well.
+   * It divides the same url into multiple mock
+   * configurations and determines which mock configuration
+   * is valid according to the validator.
    *
    * @type { header?: object; body?: object; query?: object; params?: object  }
    *
-   * 如果 validator 传入的是一个对象，那么验证方式是严格比较 请求的接口
+   * If the validator incoming is an object,
-   * 中，headers/body/query/params 的各个`key`的`value`是否全等，
-   * 全等则校验通过
+   * then the validation method is the comparison of the
+   * strict request of interface, headers/body/query/params
+   * each `key-value` congruent, congruent check through
    *
    * @type ({ header: object; body: object; query: object; params: object }) => boolean
+   * If the validator is passed a function,
+   * it takes the requested interface-related data as an input,
+   * gives it to the consumer for custom validation,
-   * 如果 validator 传入的是一个函数，那么会讲 请求的接口相关数据作为入参，提供给使用者进行自定义校验，并返回一个 boolean
+   * and returns a boolean
    *
    */
   validator: {